loredana09/GameGuessNumber/README.md

 # GameGuessNumber
-game created on the Erasmus+ 2024 course C
+game created on the Erasmus+ 2024 course CNCH